 Does Black Adam wow us in the visuals department?
 DCEU movies have definitely been all over the place as far as special effects and CGI.
 But beyond seeing The Rock in tight spandex all movie (get your minds out of the gutter, folks), visually, Black Adam is decent for a super hero film.
 With enough lightning effects, camera tricks and CGI technology to entertain the IMAX and 3D splurge, the Black Adam film is visually comparable to more recent DC super hero movies.

-*Photosensitivity warning – there’s a lot of flashing lights and lightning effects in this film, as well as scenes in darkness to bright flashing lights.
+Photosensitivity warning.
+There are a lot of flashing lights and lightning effects in this film, as well as scenes in darkness to bright flashing lights.
 Those with hypersensitivity and/or triggering medical conditions should be aware.

 From cartoon DC super pet to live action DC super hero, Dwayne Johnson (“Jumanji“) stars in the first ever 2022 Black Adam feature film for the DCEU.
 Directed by Jaume Collet-Serra (“Jungle Cruise“) and co-starring Aldis Hodge (“The Walking Dead“) as Hawkman, Pierce Brosnan (“Mamma Mia!”) as Dr. Fate, Noah Cintineo (“To All The Boys I’ve Loved Before“) as Atom Smasher, and Quintessa Swindell (“Euphoria“) as Cyclone to form the Justice Society.
 The DC Super Hero movie also co-stars Sarah Shahi (“The Rookie“) as Adrianna, Marwan Kenzari (“Aladdin“) as Ishmael, and Bodhi Sabongui (“A Million Little Things“) as Amon.